2025 Solar Incentives Guide for Olney, MD - Tax Credits & Rebates

 Federal Solar Incentives

 Have questions about how the ITC applies to your specific situation?
-Get in touch with your local Olney solar panel installer to get more information.
+Reach out to your local Olney solar panel installer to get more information.

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now referred to as the Clean Energy Credit.
-Now, solar installation projects started after January 1, 2022, and completed by the end of 2032, may be eligible for a 30% tax credit.
-This percentage will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
-Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as renaming it to the Clean Energy Credit).
+With the new provisions, solar installation projects started after January 1, 2022, and completed by the end of 2032, can qualify for a 30% tax credit.
+The amount of the credit will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
+Beginning in 2023, it will also be easier to qualify for credits for energy storage systems with the new act.

 State & Local Solar Incentives